Ultraviolet completion of the inflationary paradigm: Stability problems around a conformally flat background

 The idea is the following: thanks to \cite{Tomboulis:1997gg} we know where to find essential singularities $w$ for an asymptotic polynomial $\exp H_2$ \eqref{H2}.
 We also know that $e^{H_2(z)}\neq0 \quad\forall z$ because $H_2$ is entire.
 Hence, taken a neighborhood $I(w)$ around $w$, we know from the previous theorem that $f[I(w)]$ has image $\mathds{C}\setminus \{k=C^2\}$, where any value in the image of the function is taken infinitely many times, including our case of interest $f(z^*)=0$.

 Hence, regarding our case, we are stating that

 has infinitely many solutions, provided the hypotheses of the theorem are satisfied.
-Those solutions are located in the neighborhoods of essential singularities, which are points at infinity approached from given angular directions \footnote{ In order to find essential singularity points, we first divide the complex plane in regions $\omega^{\epsilon}_{j}$ defined as follows,
+Those solutions are located in the neighborhoods of essential singularities, which are points at infinity approached from given angular directions.
+In the asymptotic exponential cases \eqref{Hx} they appear in \eqref{unstable} with $j$ odd.